 FAQs

-Drug Access Canada is a registered non-profit corporation.
+Drug Access Canada is an information hub.
 We strive to create better access to medication for Canadians.
 This primarily consists of providing training, resources and education to healthcare providers as well as advocating for improvement to drug coverage through public and private insurance.
-Drug Access Canada also advocates for the role of the Drug Access Navigator in Canadian healthcare and the efficiency and improved satisfaction this role provides.

 This process is much more complex than outlined here but the basic steps are: